 This upward trend in Japan’s luxury marketing has opened a world of opportunities and possibilities for companies in the industry.
 To tap into these opportunities, businesses employ different marketing strategies.
 Among these strategies, the latest and most advanced is digital marketing.

 Luxury labels are built on exclusivity, which used to mean that having an online presence was not necessary within the circle of existing shoppers.
 However, now that most of their customers are online, it’s imperative for luxury brands to dive into the web along with their shoppers.

 This is why it’s essential for luxury brands to use digital marketing.
 Digital marketing involves using digital channels such as search engines, social media, email, websites and mobile apps to connect with existing and potential customers and is often used by companies for leverage in the market.

 Japan’s luxury goods industry steadily rose again a few years after it had a major downturn.
 With the global financial crisis in 2011, followed by the disasters in Tōhoku and Fukushima, luxury spending in Japan shrank by over 1 trillion yen ($10.6 billion) in 2012.

-The luxury industry’s upward climb is likely to be driven by the increased role of the millennial generation.
-Millennials are observed to be more enthusiastic about luxury spending and less reluctant to show off than the other age groups.
+The future of the luxury industry’s upward climb after the pandemic is likely to be driven by the increased role of the Generation Z aged 5 to 25 and Millenials.
+Millennials are observed to be more enthusiastic about luxury spending and less reluctant to show off than the other age groups, while Gen Z are most likely to devote half of their time to making a purchase either seeking inspiration or inspiring others.
 The younger generation is buying brands like Céline, Balenciaga, and Gucci, which are sought-after all over the world.

 Those from the older generation are purchasing from brands like Hermès and Chanel, which are perceived as “very reliable” and “have a heritage.”